AntJanus/WebDevelopment.META/Book/4-Better Developer/7-legacy-software.md

 5. what parts of the software do most features rely on and how do most features work?
 6. if the underlying platform could do anything you wanted, what would be the ways to improve the software as far as code ande execution goes?
 Would it benefit from concurrency, asynchronous calls, or lower-level language usage to speed up the execution of the most vital code?

-After an analysis is done, it's time to figure out what can be cut out and what the minimum viable product is, or in other words, what's the minimum our new software has to be able to do in order to replay at least a portion of the legacy software.
+After an analysis is done, it's time to figure out what can be cut out and what the minimum viable product is, or in other words, what's the minimum our new software has to be able to do in order to replace at least a portion of the legacy software.

 Many times, the legacy software includes features that were added long time ago when it was still a code baby; however, since then, no one had a reason to remove them, despite them not being used.
 Some of these extra features can cause slow-downs, or can hamper advancing the application itself because no one really knows if they're used or not.

 However, there are features that excel and drive the masses to run the software.
 These features should be paid extra attention.
 They should be analyzed for improvements and where the bottlenecks are.
 And how the next platform can make these features even more usable.
 These frequently-used features are generally what you'll want to use for your MVP (minimum viable product).

 When it's time to gather all these features and set a plan for your new application, there's also time to evaluate future features.
 This is the kicker, and this is one of the reasons why you're rewriting.
-Legacy softweare can often feel like a shackle with a chain soldered to a sky-scraper.
+Legacy software can often feel like a shackle with a chain soldered to a sky-scraper.
 Well, now you're free.

 Ask your management, other developers, and yourself, what are some things you want to add but can't?
 What are some frequently-requested features that were never fulfilled?
 What technological limitations does the software hit performance wise and usability-wise?
 Those questions will help you steer the development to the right technology choices.